Vizoguard vs Surfshark — Full Comparison for 2026

 Surfshark's unlimited device policy is particularly useful for streaming households: you can run Surfshark on a Smart TV, laptop, phone, and tablet simultaneously on the same subscription, without worrying about connection limits.

-Vizoguard is not designed as a streaming-first VPN.
-With a single server region, it cannot provide access to geo-restricted content outside that region.
+Vizoguard prioritizes security and speed over geo-unblocking.
+Its curated infrastructure prioritizes security and speed over geographic breadth.
 If streaming Netflix UK from the US, or accessing region-specific sports broadcasts, is a core use case for you, Surfshark is the clear choice.
-Vizoguard's VPN is intended for private, secure browsing and threat protection — not geographic content access.
-This is an honest limitation, not one to gloss over.
+Vizoguard's VPN is built for private, secure browsing and threat protection — a deliberate quality-over-quantity approach that keeps nodes fast and uncrowded.

 Torrenting & P2P